 If you are not contacted, please do not attend college and continue to work remotely with your tutor.

 Extensive planning and safety measures have been put in place to ensure socially distancing is respected while on campus and students and staff remain safe.

 If you are feeling anxious or worried about your future studies, we will be inviting all students to a face to face or online advisory session about your options for September.
 Alternatively, you can contact our advice team any time by emailing email@example.com.

-All classes will now be delivered remotely.
-If you are not clear about what work you should be completing, please contact your tutor.
-Class timetables continue as previously and your tutor will tell you whether it is tutorials, small groups or whole class sessions.
+If working remotely, your class timetables will continue as previously and your tutor will tell you whether it is tutorials, small groups or whole class sessions.
 We are very keen that your learning continues and that you are still able to achieve your goal and are working hard to support you to do this despite the disruption.

 Students can access Canvas, OneFile and other online resources by visiting the Student Hub.